nextflow-io/nextflow/docs/process.rst

 errorStrategy
 --------------

-The ``errorStrategy`` directive defines how an error condition is managed by the process.
+The ``errorStrategy`` directive allows you to define how an error condition is managed by the process.
 By default when an error status is returned by the executed script, the process stops immediately.
-This in turn forces the entire pipeline to stop.
+This in turn forces the entire pipeline to terminate.

 When setting the ``errorStrategy`` directive to ``ignore`` the process doesn't stop on an error condition, it just reports a message notifying you of the error event.